Want to find out more about the Man Booker Prize? See our most Frequently Asked Questions below.

 13 October 2015 – Winner announcement

-Man is a leading alternative investment management business with a diverse offering in hedge funds and long only products across equity, credit, managed futures, convertibles, emerging markets, global macro and multi-manager solutions.
-At 30 June 2014, Man managed $57.7 billion.
+Man Group is one of the world’s largest independent alternative investment managers, and a leader in high-alpha, liquid investment strategies.
+Across its four investment managers (Man AHL, Man FRM, Man GLG and Man Numeric), Man Group has a diverse offering in hedge funds and long only products across equity, credit, managed futures, convertibles, emerging markets, global macro and multi-manager solutions.
 The original business was founded in 1783.
-Today, Man is listed on the London Stock Exchange and is a member of the FTSE 250 Index with a market capitalisation of around £2.2 billion.
-Man also supports many awards, charities and initiatives around the world, including sponsoring the Man Booker literary prizes.
+Today, Man Group plc is listed on the London Stock Exchange under the ticker EMG.L and is a constituent of the FTSE 250 Index.
+Man Group also supports many awards, charities and initiatives around the world, including sponsorship of the Man Booker literary prizes.
 Further information can be found at www.man.com.

 Any novel originally written in English and published in the UK in the year of the prize, regardless of the nationality of their author.
 The novel must be an original work in English (not a translation) and must not be self-published.

 The prize is worth £50,000 to the winner.
 It will be awarded to the author of the best, eligible full-length novel in the opinion of the judges.
 The prize may not be divided or withheld.

-Following recommendations from the The Booker Prize Foundation Advisory Committee, which also advises on any changes to the rules.
+Following recommendations from the Booker Prize Foundation Advisory Committee, which also advises on any changes to the rules.
 It represents all sides of the book world.
-Its members are: Ion Trewin, Chair (Literary Director, Booker Prize Foundation); Richard Cable, publisher; Mark Chilton, Company Secretary and General Counsel of Booker Group plc; Emmanuel Roman, Chief Executive, Man; Jonathan Douglas, Director of the National Literacy Trust; Maggie Fergusson, writer and Secretary of the Royal Society of Literature; Basil Comely, BBC TV; Derek Johns, literary agent; Peter Kemp, Chief Fiction Reviewer, The Sunday Times; James Daunt, Managing Director of Waterstone’s; Nigel Newton, publisher; Fiammetta Rocco, literary editor, The Economist (Man Booker International Prize Administrator); Eve Smith (Company Secretary, the Booker Prize Foundation); and Robert Topping; Topping & Company Booksellers.
+Its members are: Richard Cable, publisher; Mark Chilton, Company Secretary and General Counsel of Booker Group plc; Emmanuel Roman, Chief Executive, Man; Jonathan Douglas, Director of the National Literacy Trust; Maggie Fergusson, writer and Secretary of the Royal Society of Literature; Basil Comely, BBC TV; Derek Johns, the literary agent; Peter Kemp, Chief Fiction Reviewer, The Sunday Times; James Daunt, Managing Director of Waterstone’s; Nigel Newton, publisher; Fiammetta Rocco, literary editor, The Economist (Man Booker International Prize Administrator); Eve Smith (Secretary, the Booker Prize Foundation); and Robert Topping; Topping & Company Booksellers.